- Is usually not holistic

 By first considering grades and test scores, admissions committees at these schools can narrow down the number of applications they need to thoroughly evaluate.
 Students with grades and test scores well above the average levels are very likely to be admitted, and those with grades and test scores well below the average levels are likely not to be admitted.
 Only students on the borderline require adcoms to carefully evaluate other factors, like extracurriculars.

-To summarize, the admissions process at large noncompetitive universities:
+To summarize, the admissions process at large, non-competitive universities:

-Competitive Large Public Universities
+Large, Competitive Public Universities

-Like most state flagship schools, colleges like UC Berkeley, University of Michigan, or University of Virginia receive tens of thousands of applications in each cycle.
+Like most state flagship schools, colleges like UC Berkeley, University of Michigan, or University of Virginia receive tens of thousands of applications during each cycle.
 However, these schools, due to their great academic reputations, draw in applicants not only from their states, but from all across the country and the world.
 The sheer number of applicants these schools receive means their selection processes are much more selective.

 Accordingly, to gain acceptance to an internationally-renowned public university like the University of Michigan or UNC Chapel Hill, you need to have great grades and test scores, as well as significant extracurricular involvement.
 Typically, students admitted to these schools are involved in a number of extracurricular activities, and hold some sort of leadership role in at least some of them.

-However, while extracurriculars are considered more heavily for large competitive public schools, it is still to a lesser degree than their smaller private school counterparts.
-With literally hundreds of thousands of applications to sift through, it’s necessary that admissions committees use some sort of heuristic to assess whether an applicant is worth devoting further attention to – and often, this heuristic takes the form of standardized test scores and grades.
-So while extracurriculars certainly do matter, they likely won’t be the first thing an admissions committee notices about your application.
+However, while extracurriculars are considered more heavily for large, competitive public schools, it is still to a lesser degree than their smaller private school counterparts.
+With literally hundreds of thousands of applications to sift through, it’s necessary that admissions committees use some sort of heuristic to assess whether an applicant is worth devoting further attention to — and often, this heuristic takes the form of standardized test scores and grades.
+So while extracurricular activities certainly do matter, they likely won’t be the first thing an admissions committee notices about your application.

 In short, the admissions process at large, competitive schools:

-Less Competitive Private Colleges
+Less-Competitive Private Colleges

 Because relatively few students are applying to these colleges, they typically employ thorough holistic admissions practices.
 At schools with a holistic admissions policy, evaluating applicants isn’t as easy as checking GPA and test scores and giving a green light.
 Adcoms at schools with holistic admissions are obligated to examine not only an applicant’s grades and scores, but also their essays, extracurricular activities, and recommendations in great detail.
 Do this tens of thousands of times over, and it’s not difficult to see how holistic policies cost schools a lot of time and money.

 For public universities, many of which are not as well-funded than some of their private peers, the additional cost of implementing holistic admissions practices is not viable.
-However, at private colleges, because their applicant pools are considerably smaller, admissions officers can expend the resources necessary to conduct an in depth review of each file.
+However, at private colleges, because their applicant pools are considerably smaller, admissions officers can expend the resources necessary to conduct an in-depth review of each file.

-The admissions process at less competitive private colleges:
+The admissions process at less-competitive private colleges: